-Senior Members of the NICIE Team and appropriately experienced officers or representatives of NICIE have supported all the committees.
+Senior Members of the NICIE Team and appropriately experienced officers or representatives of NICIE has supported all the committees.
 I regularly review and interrogate all data with Senior Management Team prior to any information being presented to the Board.
-These reports include monthly management accounts and budgets, which are prepared by NICIE's qualified accountant and are also reviewed by the FGPSC who have additional finance experience.
-Senior Development Officers who have a wealth of experience in the education sector which include reports compiled with various forums and relevant stakeholders complete other NICIE reports.
+These reports include monthly management accounts and budgets, which are prepared by NICIE's Chartered Accountant and are also reviewed by the FGPSC, who have additional finance experience.
+Senior Development Officers with much experience in the education sector, including reports compiled with various forums and relevant stakeholders, complete other NICIE reports.
 An appropriately selected Panel of Associates who have been drawn from a select list based on skills and experience compile bespoke reports.
 Committee Members also reviewed these reports and data and sought clarification from officers on the information presented to them.

-Additionally, our Internal Auditors Cavanagh Kelly independently compiled the internal audit report and the External Auditors M.B.
+Additionally, our Internal Auditors Cavanagh Kelly independently compiled the internal audit report, and the External Auditors M.B.
 Mc Grady and Co. independently verified the Final Financial Statements.
-In addition, as part of the internal audit programme all quality of data was assessed by ARAC and presented to the Board.
+In addition, as part of the internal audit programme all the quality of data was assessed by ARAC and presented to the Board.
 It is my view and the view of the committees that the quality of the data used by NICIE is of an acceptable standard.

-The staffing structure of NICIE for 2021/2022 is highlighted below:
+The staffing structure of NICIE for 2022/2023 is highlighted below: